-I was lucky the horse didn’t turn right and run down 14th Street.
+I was lucky the horse didn’t turn right.

-At the end of Richard Jones’ yard was Lee Street, a relatively busy road with a speed limit that could kill a boy and his horse.
+At the end of Richard Jones’ yard, to the right, was Lee Street, a paved, relatively busy road with a speed limit that could kill a boy and his horse.

 The horse accelerated as it flashed past our chicken pen, and then my house.

 I wondered if she would be proud to see me ride by on such a magnificent horse.

 My grandfather would burst with pride at my wild ride.

 Then there was Mr. Thayer’s ample spread on the right.

 The horse ran up 14th Street as if a posse was on its tail.

 It was running at full speed now, scattering gravel in its wake.

 The Lone Ranger himself would be jealous of my horsemanship.